sr-gi/bolt13/13-watchtowers.md

 - Define a proper tower discovery.
 - None of the message types have been defined (they have been left with ?).
-- Define errors (transient vs permanently)
+- Define errors (transient vs permanently).
+- Add attacks on towers

 ## DISCUSS

 - The tower may also need to reply with `appointment_slots` during the registration phase so a minimum amount of appointments are paid for.
-Check [attacks on towers](#attacks-on-towers).
+Check [Trustless WatchTowers?](https://lists.linuxfoundation.org/pipermail/lightning-dev/2018-April/001203.html).
 Therefore hiring the tower for a single appointment may be problematic.
 - Signature on the deletion acceptance by the server may not be necessary.
 - Appointment deletion can be performed in bulk, by allowing sending more than one appointment at a time.
 That could result in a privacy leak though, since the tower will be able to link what appointments belonged to the same channel.
+- Separate register and top up so proofs can be used for top ups, in a similar way to [Dead Men's Button](https://github.com/joostjager/deadmensbutton)

 ## Acknowledgments